bmflynn/cmrfetch/README.md

 searching for keywords you think may be relavent and hopefully you'll find what you are looking for.

+## Error Handling
+There is not a lot of direct error handling with regard to the format of input parameters.
+Instead, `cmrfetch` relies on the CMR API to return errors regarding input field/parameters.
+If there are any issue that can be clarified with client-side error handling, please file an issue.

 ## Examples

 1. Search for Near Real-Time Cloud-Mask Collections